Angela Beard

-Angela "Angie" Rachael Beard (born 16 August 1997) is an Australian soccer player, who currently plays for Western United in the Australian A-League Women.
-She has previously played for Brisbane Roar and Melbourne Victory in the Australian A-League Women, for KR in the Icelandic Úrvalsdeild kvenna, and for Fortuna Hjørring in the Danish Women's League.
-She has represented Australia’s U-17 and U-20 youth level teams as well as the senior level three times.
-In 2022 she stated her intention to represent the Philippines but has not been capped yet.
+Angela Rachael Lopez Beard (born 16 August 1997) is a professional footballer who plays as a defender for Damallsvenskan club AIK and the Philippines national team.

+She has previously played for Brisbane Roar, Melbourne Victory, and Western United in the Australian A-League Women, for KR in the Icelandic Úrvalsdeild kvenna, and for Fortuna Hjørring in the Danish Women's League.

+Born in Australia, she has initially represented their U-17 and U-20 youth level teams as well as the senior level three times, before switching her allegiance to the Philippines.